 Using the following quote as a prompt, "Athletes are always a step ahead of any testing program," debate the current expectations society has of its athletes being successful at international competitions.
 You might also discuss the merits of rewarding athletes financially for winning an Olympic medal.

 Outline the Opportunity

-Have students briefly review the topic Running Off Track: The Ben Johnson Story on the CBC Digital Archives website.
-They will then research the information provided about the World Anti-Doping Agency on the agency's website: www.wada-ama.org.
+Have students research the information provided at www.wada-ama.org about the World Anti-Doping Agency (WADA).
 With the information they have gathered, students will write a position paper on whether or not the World Anti-Doping Agency is making headway in decreasing the use of performance-enhancing drugs in amateur and professional sports.
 Student should also examine the information presented in the Links on WADA's website.
 Students should present their arguments in a multi-paragraph composition that includes a clear thesis in the introduction.